First Nations Consultation

 Ts’uubaa-asatx – People of the Lake

 Ts’uubaa-asatx’s traditional territory encompasses the entire Cowichan Lake watershed including the reserve that is the community core.
 The Ts’uubaa-asatx reserve lands total 42.7 hectares of land made up of one reserve near the mouth of the Cowichan River, on the northeastern shore of Cowichan Lake.
+There are approximately 30 people residing on reserve and many more wanting to come back home.

 The Nation is Land Code operational as of 2016.